d4n3sh/thedaneshproject/content/posts/2008-04-19-freeze-for-world-earth-day.md

 ---
 The recent &#8220;KL Freeze In Unison&#8221; which had over 1000 individuals contribute by freezing themselfs for 5 mins at &#8220;The Pavilion&#8221; and &#8220;Lot 10&#8221; was a total success.

-Good news, the Freeze is back and it&#8217;s hitting &#8220;Sunway Piramid&#8221; Sunday April 20.
+Good news, the Freeze is back and it's hitting &#8220;Sunway Piramid&#8221; Sunday April 20.
 This time for the World Earth Day.
-Hopefully I&#8217;ll get to join this time.
+Hopefully I'll get to join this time.

 Here are the rules;